What is Offline?

 How to Use TIDAL Offline?

 You can set TIDAL in Offline Mode when logged into the app.
-Once you are logged in, select ‘Offline’ from the left menu.
+Once you are logged in, select ‘Offline’ from the bottom menu.

 Press ‘Offline’ again to go back online.

 By activating this offline switch, you will be able to enjoy only the content that is downloaded to your device.
 Think of this switch as an 'Airplane Mode' for the TIDAL app.
 You will not be able to stream any content that is not downloaded on your device.

 This is a good way to check that you have downloaded all of the content you wish to listen to, for instance when you are traveling.
 It is also a nice feature to make sure that you are not using your cellular data plan, and it is the most energy efficient way to enjoy your HiFi music.

 Press the switch again to go back online

 Tips and tricks

 - You can play albums and playlists you’ve saved for offline listening without putting TIDAL in offline mode.
 Press ‘Offline Content’ in the bottom menu.